-- Before opening the bonnet, read and observe the warnings - \Rightarrow page 199, Safety instructions on working in the engine compartment. - $\bullet \hspace{0.4cm}$ Wait for the engine to cool down.
-Hot oil may cause burn injuries. - Wear eye protection to avoid injuries, such as acid burns, caused by splashes of oil. - When removing the oil drain plug with your fingers, keep your arm horizontal to help prevent oil from running down your arm. - Wash your skin thoroughly if it comes into contact with engine oil. - Engine oil is poisonous!
+- Before opening the bonnet, read and observe the warnings ⇒ page 198, Safety instructions on working in the engine compartment. - .
+Wait for the engine to cool down.
+Hot oil may cause burn injuries. - Water of the engine to cool down, not on may cause built injuries. - Wear eye protection to avoid injuries, such as acid burns, caused by splashes of oil. - When removing the oil drain plug with your fingers, keep your arm horizontal to help prevent oil from running down your arm. - .
+Wash your skin thoroughly if it comes into contact with engine oil. - Engine oil is poisonous!
 Used oil must be stored in a safe place out of the reach of children.